wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/humanitarianism.md

 ### In Raëlism 🔯

-According to the _Book Which Tells The Truth_, Sixth Chapter The New Commandments, Yahweh explores a way to handle Earthly economics which he tentatively named Humanitarniasm.
+According to the _Book Which Tells The Truth_, Sixth Chapter The New Commandments, Yahweh explores a way to handle Earthly economics which he tentatively named Humanitarianism.
 The first paragraph of the New Commadment called Humanitarniasm goes as follows:

 > Second point: Your world is paralyzed by profit, and Communism fails to provide a carrot big enough to motivate people and encourage them to make progress.
 >